 - Beginner, intermediate, and/or advanced students?
 What is the minimum language level that you want to teach?

 - Which type of English lessons?
 Conversational English, Business English, or Academic English?

 - One-on-one lessons and/or group lessons?
 Do you want to teach on a one-to-one basis or are you prepared to host group lessons?

 - Lesson planning or pre-planned lessons?
 Do you want to use a curriculum prepared by your employer, or do you want to create your own lessons plans?

 With your answers to these questions, you can start to narrow down your student profile.
-Once you’ve narrowed down your preferences and have a full picture of your student profile, it’s time to find a company that has this type of student.
+Once you’ve narrowed down your preferences and have a full picture of your student profile, it’s time to find a company advertising online teaching jobs that has this type of student.

 4. Update your CV/resume